-A PARLIAMENT Like the UK, the parliamentary d members of the in an election se prime minister. chooses a cabine and carry it out. government, bu state whose role Netherlands, a c head of state is A PARLIAMENTARY SYSTEM Like the UK, the Netherlands is a parliamentary democracy.
-Under this system, members of the winning party (or parties) in an election select a leader, known as the prime minister.
-In turn, the prime minister chooses a cabinet of ministers to decide policy and carry it out.
-The prime minister is head of government, but there may also be a head of state whose role is mainly ceremonial.
-In the Netherlands, a constitutional monarchy, the head of state is Queen Beatrix (left).
-PRESIDENTIAL ELECTIONS election.
+A PARLIAMENTARY SYSTEM

+Like the UK, the Netherlands is a

+parliamentary democracy.
+Under this system,

+members of the winning party (or parties)

+in an election select a leader, known as the

+prime minister.
+In turn, the prime minister

+chooses a cabinet of ministers to decide policy

+and carry it out.
+The prime minister is head of

+government, but there may also be a head of

+state whose role is mainly ceremonial.
+In the

+Netherlands, a constitutional monarchy, the

+head of state is Queen Beatrix (left).